kpath1999/sting-sense-map/README.md

-# Georgia Tech's Gold Route Visualization
+# Sting Sense - Gold Route Visualization

 ## Ride Quality
 One of the key enhancements is using machine learning to detect and classify various events during bus rides.
 By applying clustering algorithms like K-Means or DBSCAN to existing bus data, different types of events such as "Smooth Ride," "Hard Braking," "Sharp Turn," or "Bumpy Road" can be identified and categorized.
 This approach goes beyond simple acceleration thresholds and uncovers hidden patterns in the data, offering a more intuitive and useful map.
 Instead of showing just "High Acceleration" zones, the map can display specific events based on data-driven clusters.